stoyicker/ivv/README.md

 These are mapped 1-to-1 to modules, and then there's also the `_common` module, which only contains some shared resources.

-As a trade-off to this approach, due to Dagger limitations when it comes to cross-module dependencies, there would be a little bit of code duplication if we were to scale straight-up from this (the schedulers and network modules, which are currently present in `_list`), but it should be quite feasible to refactor away into a pre-compiled binary (which will solve the aforementioned issues with Dagger) before adding more feature modules.

 Finally, the app is built to follow general user expectations:
 * If started offline or a connection is lost, content will be immediately fetched after the user comes back online (if the app is open).